eldstal/cardcinogen/README.md

 ## Simple Cards
-Games where cards simply have one or more random text strings on them (Concept, CaH, Charades, ...) are supported using the "simple" deck type.
+Games where cards simply have one or more random text strings on them (Concept, CaH, Charades, ...) are supported using the "simple" layout type.

 ### Defining a deck
 A deck is a collection of unique cards, which will generate one or more large